 The Paycheck Protection Program Flexibility Act, signed into law on June 5, established that loans may cover expenses incurred beginning February 15, 2020 and ending on December 31, 2020.
 The loans originally had a maturity of 2 years, which is now expanded to up to five years, an interest rate of 1%, and payments are now deferred for 10 months.
 Eligible uses of the loans include payroll costs (including salary, wages, compensation, leave, severance, health care benefits, insurance premiums, retirement benefits, and state and local taxes), rent, utilities, and mortgage interest payments.

 Guidelines made public on April 2, indicate that, “independent contractors have the ability to apply for a PPP loan on their own so they do not count for purposes of a borrower’s PPP loan calculation.”
 The Treasury issued guidelines on April 20 for self-employed applicants outlining the process for calculating maximum loan amounts and detailing further eligibility requirements.

 Applicants may apply to their lender for loan forgiveness.
 The borrower will be eligible for loan forgiveness equal to the amount of allowable costs spent by the borrower during an 8-week or 24-week period after the origination date of the loan.
 The portion of the loan that can be forgiven will be reduced by an amount related to positions that have been eliminated and wages that have been reduced, unless those positions and wages are restored.
 New policies in the PPP Flexibility Act exempt borrowers from the proportional reduction of loan forgiveness related to retained full-time-equivalent positions in cases in which the borrower is unable to return to the same level of business activity due to compliance with federal requirements or guidance related to COVID-19.
-The Small Business Administration has released the Paycheck Protection Program loan forgiveness application and instructions, as well as an EZ version, and a streamlined process for loans of $50,000 or less, linked below.
+The Small Business Administration has released the Paycheck Protection Program loan forgiveness application and instructions, an EZ version, and a streamlined process for loans of $50,000 or less, linked below.